haluska/MediaButtons/README.md

 #### Microcenter

 I live just outside of Los Angeles and pre-pandemic I would buy everything at Fry's in Anaheim.
 I've always looked down on Microcenter and I could never understand how they (of all places) managed to keep the lights on.
 Also, like many people, I'm trying to get a new video card.
 Not so easy right now, is it?
 Downright impossible as it turns out.
 About a week ago, I received a message that Microcenter in Tustin, CA had some video cards just sitting on their shelf.
 I immediately dropped everything I was doing and drove there.
-Can you guess what happened?
-Of course you can.
-No video cards, but I did wander over to embedded section to look for a nice little enclosure and guess what I found sitting there all by itself?
-Yup.
+No video cards, but I did wander over to embedded section to look for a nice little enclosure and guess what I found sitting there all by itself.
 A Teensy.

-Of course I had heard of Teensy before and of course I knew that this was the exact hardware that was made to do exactly what I wanted.
-BUT. *BUT.* It did NOT meet one of my requirements.
-I did not already own it.
+I had heard of Teensy before and I knew that this was the exact hardware that was made to do exactly what I wanted.
+I bought it.

-Well, there's something about spending money.
-I was already carrying around a giant Dell 4k curved monitor (lol) and since I was already spending money, I thought let's just sneak this little guy in here.
-What's an extra $25 bucks?

 My hardware decision was made!
 And it was a great choice.
 Nothing like buying another microcontroller.